Date of Publication of the original valid standard:

 Pastern : Slightly slanting in relation to the forearm.

 Forefeet : Oval, tight toes, slightly arched pads really hard.
-Nails short, as
+Nails short, as dark as possible.

 HINDQUARTERS : Seen from behind: Vertical, well angulated.